catamphetamine/flexible-json-schema/README.md

     * etc.

 * Parsing URL query parameters.
-  * First, an object with query parameter values is extracted from a URL, each query parameter value being a string.
+  * First, all query parameter values should be extracted from the URL into a `query` object.
+    * Example: `{ "param1": "value1", "param2": "value2", ... }`.
-  * Then, the object gets parsed using a schema in order for every query parameter value to be converted into an appropriate "native" type:
+  * Then, the `query` object should be "parsed" using a schema in order to convert every query parameter's string value into an appropriate "native" type:
     * string
     * number
     * boolean
     * date
     * etc.
+  * When some URL query parameter values are "complex" data structures such as arrays or objects:
+    * First, those values should be `JSON.stringify()`-ed before putting them in the URL.
+For example, if there's a query parameter called `filters` being an object `{...}` then the URL query part should look like: `?filters=${JSON.stringify(filters)}`.
+Same goes for arrays.

-When parsing URL query parameters, it might be required to convert some of the query parameter values to "complex" data structures such as arrays or objects.
-In that case, pass `structure: "flat"` option when parsing query parameters object using a schema, which will enable parsing such "complex" data structures from their "stringified" representations.
-For example, if some property is defined as an array or an object in a schema, and the `structure` option is `"flat"`, then the parsing function will attempt to parse the property value by calling `JSON.parse()` on it.
+    * Second, one should pass `structure: "flat"` option when "parsing" the extracted `query` object using a schema, which enables `JSON.parse()`-ing such "complex" data structures back from their "stringified" representations.
+See the example below.

-A known "gotcha": The result of `JSON.parse()` will then get parsed recursively according to the schema, which means that all "leaf" property values of such stringified data structure should still be strings.
-So, for example, an array of numbers `[1, 2, 3]` should be stringified as `"[\"1\",\"2\",\"3\"]"`, which is kinda counter-intuitive, but that's how it's currently implemented.

 <!-- Or, it could be used to parse dates from "date ISO strings" to `Date` instances in a JSON object (with `parseDatesOnly: true` option). -->